PathScale: History

 liquidated.
 Cray owned the intellectual property until March 2012 when a new PathScale Inc. acquired all assets.

+In May 2011, the FreeBSD Foundation and NetBSD Foundation were granted the use of the libcxxrt C++ runtime under a 2-clause BSD license, allowing a move away from the previous GPL-licensed runtime.

 On June 13, 2011, PathScale announced that the EKOPath 4 compiler suite would become open source software and licensed under the GPL.